Arriva Rail London

-Arriva Rail London is a train operating company owned by Arriva UK Trains that operates the London Overground concession on behalf of Transport for London.
+Arriva Rail London was a British train operating company owned by Arriva UK Trains that operated the London Overground concession on behalf of Transport for London until May 2026.

 History

-In April 2015, Transport for London placed a notice in the Official Journal of the European Union, inviting expressions of interest in operating the next concession.
+In April 2015, Transport for London (TfL) placed a notice in the Official Journal of the European Union, inviting expressions of interest in operating the next concession.
 In July 2015, Transport for London announced the shortlisted bidders for the next concession were Arriva UK Trains, ComfortDelGro, Govia and MTR Corporation.

 In March 2016, Arriva was awarded a seven-and-a-half-year concession with an option to extend for a further two years.
 Operations commenced on 13 November 2016.
 Arriva held a 50% shareholding in the previous concession holder, London Overground Rail Operations.

-In June 2023 Arriva Rail London were granted a two-year contract extension, pushing the contract's expiry date to May 2026.
+In June 2023, Arriva Rail London were granted a two-year contract extension, pushing the contract's expiry date to May 2026.
 The new contract came into effect upon expiry of the old contract in May 2024.

+In November 2024, TfL invited expressions of interest in operating the next concession.
+In March 2025, four bidders were shortlisted.
+In December 2025, TfL announced First Rail London had won the contract to operate the London Overground concession, starting from 3 May 2026.